Preparing for an assessment to the NSQHS Standards

 Implementing the NSQHS Standards requires a whole-of-organisation approach with engagement from the workforce across the health service organisation.
 Effective implementation requires:

-- Organisations to take a risk management and quality improvement approach to all aspects of the health services and standards implementation
+- Organisations to take a risk management and quality improvement approach to all aspects of the health services and standards implementation.
+For example, using the COVID-19 infection prevention and control risk management.

 - Robust clinical governance systems to be in place